beginner photography

 Basic Photography – Beginner

-This is where you come to for all your beginner photography needs.
-We keep it short, sweet and simple.
+This is where you come to for all your beginner photography basics needs.
+We keep it short, sweet and straightforward.

 Quickly Learn Basic Photography

-Do you have a brand new DSLR, or have you been using one for a while in auto mode, and you are ready to get better photos?
-Are you wondering how to get that milky look on waterfall images when doing your photography?
+Do you have a brand-new DSLR, or have you been using one for a while in auto mode, and are you ready to take your photos to the next level?
+Are you wondering how to achieve the milky look on waterfall images in your photography?
 Are your pictures blurry in auto mode, or is the color off?
-Well, you have come to the right place.
-Here, we review everything necessary and quickly get you up and running.
+You’ve come to the right place.
+Here, we review everything necessary and get you up and running quickly.

 We are going to give you homework, so get ready for some practice.
-You will be up and running and creating dynamic photos in a very short time.
+You will be up and running, creating dynamic photos, in a very short time.
 We will teach you the basics so you can shoot absolutely anything!
-When you are all done taking great photos, please enter our photo contest.
+Once you’ve taken great photos, please enter our photo contest.

 Four Photography Basics